-We’re proud to announce that MJ Consulting Engineers is now a Bronze Member of the Association of British Theatre Technicians (ABTT).
-This new membership marks an exciting step forward in our ongoing commitment to supporting the design, safety, and structural evolution of theatres and live performance venues across the UK.
+MJ Consulting Engineers is proud to be a Bronze Member of the Association of British Theatre Technicians.
+The membership reflects MJC's long-standing commitment to the safety, design and structural evolution of theatres and live performance venues.

 Adjacent reading.